horst3180/arc-firefox-theme/README.md

 **Note**: This theme is meant to be used in conjunction with the Arc GTK theme, don't use it with other GTK themes or it will look broken.

 ### Installation
-Run `make-xpi.sh` script to create the xpi files

-    ./make-xpi.sh

-This will create three .xpi files.
-One for Arc, Arc-Darker and Arc-Dark.
+Donwload the .xpi files from [here](https://github.com/horst3180/arc-firefox-theme/releases)

 Drag-and-drop these files into the Firefox window.
 Firefox will then prompt you to install the theme.

+Alternatively you can generate the x.pi files by running the `make-xpi.sh` script.

+    ./make-xpi.sh